Jean-Louis Bory: Life

 Godard, Robbe-Grillet, Resnais, Pasolini, Duras and the Taviani brothers were filmmakers who are close to his heart.
 Defender of an "alternative" culture, he was often aggressive towards films of the "Boulevard", made for mere entertainment or wide distribution, those that did not challenge the taboos of morality and social life or our habits of seeing and thinking.
 His contempt for the films of Michel Audiard, Bourvil and Louis de Funès, which he considered bourgeois, matched his view of films like those of Henri Verneuil – exalting, according to Bory, bourgeois values, money and ambition – or those of Claude Lelouch, featuring characters socially "arrived" and thus legitimating them.

 But if this freedom allowed him to devote his "chronicle of a film that will be seen neither by the author nor by [him]", it justified his very stingy wages.
 He considered the pledge Safer latter.
 As management was sorry to see him systematically ignore the big budget movies and those popular with the general public, it exerted a gentle pressure by creating a less militant competitor.
 But he is not really worried in 1972 and refuses to respond to the warm invitation of François Nourissier to work for Point.
 Instead, he brought Michel Grisolia to help prepare small notes.

 The 1970s were marked by his fight for homosexuals.
 This is reflected in his autobiographical works, The Skin of zebras in 1969 and All Born of Woman in 1976, but especially in My Half of Orange in (1973), a public success with sales of 50,000 copies in which he publicly announced his homosexuality.
 He appeared in the local gay association Arcadia, making his first conference.
 He then argued in his division leftism, FHAR, one of whose members, Hocquenghem, became Bory's co-author of How do you call us already?.
 He ended at the Homosexual Liberation Group, always opposing those traditional constraints that weight most heavily on the working class and the marginalised.

 Parallel to this fight, he published several essays on the popular novel, such as Eugene Sue, dandy and Socialist in 1973, and a historical essay The Revolution of July or the Three Glorious Days, in 1972.
 But his main success at this point in his career was Feet, which appeared in 1976 and sold over 100,000 copies.
 In this fantasy novel, he challenged some of the intelligentsia such as Simone de Beauvoir and Michel Foucault.
 Falling into a deep depression in August 1977, he re-emerged during a remission period that lasted from October 1978 to February 1979 and offered him the opportunity to publish an amusing portrait of Cambaceres in 1978.
-He died by suicide in Méréville during the night of 11 June 1979.
+He died by suicide in Méréville during the night of 11 June 1979, aged 59.